St Andrew's Church, Rugby

-The Church of St Andrew is a Church of England parish church in the centre of Rugby, in Warwickshire, England.
+The Church of St Andrew is a Church of England parish church and civic church in the centre of Rugby, in Warwickshire, England.
 It is a grade II* listed building.
 It is unique in having two peals of bells hung in separate towers and is part of the Major Churches Network.
+The church has medieval origins, but was greatly enlarged during the Victorian era.